 That power comes with cost.
 Each module is an operation, and each scenario run consumes operations equal to the number of modules executed.
 Scenarios with comment sync, conditional branches, or data lookups burn through the operation budget faster than the equivalent Zapier task count would suggest.
 Pricing is friendlier than Zapier at moderate volume and unfriendlier at high volume.

 For the rest of this guide, "the integration" means three scenarios working together.
-One creates a Linear issue from a HubSpot ticket.
-One updates HubSpot when the Linear issue status changes.
-One mirrors comments.
 The shape is similar to the Zapier setup covered in the Zapier HubSpot to Linear guide, and the differences are in execution.

 Scenario 1: Create a Linear Issue from a HubSpot Ticket